cmsjulio/nvim-setup/README.md

 for F11 shortcut to work, remember to UNBIND it to fullscreen no terminator;

-jetbrains mono nerd font from nerd fonts -> donwload it and set it as terminator's profile font
+to see icons while using telescope file browser, install fonts on 'ASSETS' directory and restart copy assets to to ~./local/share/fonts jetbrains mono nerd font from nerd fonts -> donwload it and set it as terminator's profile font fiz sudo apt-get install fonts-material-design-icons-iconfont pra instalar fontes no ubuntu

+debuggin with java:
+download microsoft java debug in home/Downloads from releases and check README.md for info no how to build it -- 'mvnw clean install' on root check ftplugin/java.lua as below, fixing path:
+  ...
+  init_options = {
+    bundles = {vim.fn.glob(home .. "/Downloads/java-debug-0.49.0/com.microsoft.java.debug.plugin/target/com.microsoft.java.debug.plugin-0.49.0.jar", 1)},
+  },
+  ...

 helping myself by making this available